-Mr. Sidney S. Micek, president, University of Illinois Foundation, reported that the Foundation had an excellent year in receiving new gifts (materials on file with the secretary).
-He told the trustees that the Board of Directors has new leadership and those individuals are focused on four things: planning for the upcoming campaign; developing marketing and communications approaches for the campaign; linking the campaign to efforts to develop a University-wide branding program; and working with the University on the strategic plan.
-He said that the Foundation has set a goal of 2015 to increase fundraising for each campus to the extent that each of the campuses is in the top five of their peer groups in total gift support.
+Mr. Sidney S. Micek, president, University of Illinois Foundation, reported that the Foundation had had an excellent year in receiving new gifts (materials on file with the secretary).
+He told the Trustees that the Board of Directors has new leadership and those individuals are focused on four things: planning for the upcoming campaign; developing marketing and communications approaches for the campaign; linking the campaign to efforts to develop a University-wide branding program; and working with the University on the strategic plan.
+He said that the Foundation has set a goal for 2015 to increase fundraising for each campus to the extent that each of the campuses is in the top five in total gift support for their peer groups.